This blog may contain affiliate links. Read our disclosure policy for more info.

 But with that said, 3 days or 72 hours in Banff is a good amount of time to visit the majority of the most amazing attractions in Banff.
 In fact, the last time I visited Banff, 3 days was all the time I had, and although my itinerary was packed with amazing activities, I was still able to enjoy my time and even relax.

-We’ve visited Banff countless times, and even lived next door in Canmore, so we know the area very well.
-We’ve carefully curated this 3-day Banff itinerary to include the most exciting activities with everything from hot springs to hikes, as well as the best places to eat (delicious food is one of the best parts about travel – am I right?!)
-This blog is carefully laid out in a way that you can easily see how each day will look.
+We’ve visited Banff countless times and even lived next door in Canmore, so we know the area like the back of our hands.
+We’ve carefully put together this 3-day Banff itinerary to include the most exciting activities, with everything from hot springs to hikes, as well as the best places to eat (delicious food is one of the best parts about travel – am I right?!)

+This blog is carefully laid out in a way that you can easily see exactly how each day will look.
 So, let’s dive in and start planning your ultimate 3-day Banff itinerary!

-- Banff Itinerary – Day 1
+- Day 1 – Banff Itinerary

 - Day 2 – Banff Itinerary

-- Banff 3-Day Itinerary
+- Day 3 – Banff Itinerary

 - Canada Parks Pass

-- Where to Stay in Banff, Canada
+- Where to Stay in Banff, Alberta

-- Travel Insurance
+- Don't Forget Travel Insurance!

-- Early Morning: Moraine Lake (summer only)
+- Early morning: Moraine Lake (summer only)

-- Late Morning: Lake Louise
+- Late morning: Lake Louise

 - Afternoon: Drive the Bow Valley Parkway & Johnston Canyon